 The second floor renovation project was driven by a need to more efficiently layout the second floor, and re-organize it to fit the structure of the departments that were located on that floor.
 This project incorporated all of our current sustainable practices in lighting, finishes, HVAC controls, etc.

 The Suite 3 and Suite 7 renovations were requested by different departments to better organize their spaces, which enabled the creation of new work stations.
+These new work stations are more private as well and a step forward in our attempt to stop identity theft in the workplace.
 This work was undertaken while the space was empty for the HVAC renovation.
 Again this created the opportunity for efficiency based upon the fact that there was not an additional loss of productivity for another departmental move.
-As well, we again put significant effort into coordinating multiple contracts in this space to create the most cost effective renovation effort possible.
+As well, we had put significant effort into coordinating multiple commercial contractors in this space to create the most cost effective renovation effort possible.
 Some of the work in this area ended up being completed slower than was desired due to some delays in the design and permitting process.

 While we had a large portion of the building affected by the construction we installed a fire sprinkler system in the building.
 Johnson Hall has been high on the priority list for a long time.
 As it holds many critical records for the campus, it has long needed this system installed.
 We were able to install this system within the building without creating a significant increased impact to the users.